JakeRowsell89/recursion/readme.md

 }
 ```

 Pretty neat right?
 If the tree is null the tree doesn't contain x, so we return false.
 Otherwise we return the expression "current node value is x OR it's contained in the left subtree OR its contained in the right subtree".
 Sure, tree traversal _can_ be done iteratively but it's definitely not as clean as this.
 What's also nice is that we can quite easily change the _order of traversal_.
-This implementation is _pre-order_, but we could easily tweak it to be _pre-order_ or _post-order_.
-The name of the order means when the root of a tree is evaluated in comparison to left and right.
+This implementation is _pre-order_, but we could easily tweak it to be _in-order_ or _post-order_.
+The naming is derived from when the root of a tree is evaluated in comparison to its left and right sub-trees.

 ```
 Single node perspective: